osucord/resources/readme.md

 1. On the left, find the "Source Control" button (it should have a number next to it indicating uncommitted changes) and click on it.
 2. You will see a list of files that you have changed.
 You can review the changes by clicking on the file names.
-3. At the top of the source control panel - type in a message that describes the changes you made.
+3. At the top of the source control panel - write a message that describes the changes you made.
 4. Press the `Commit & push` button.
 This will save your changes to your repository.

 You can continue making changes to your repository and commit them as many times as you want.
 It's a good idea to make changes in batches that make logical sense together and commit them as a single change.

-At this point the changes are only in your personal repository.
+At this point, the changes are only in your personal repository.
 To submit them to the main repository you have to create a pull request:

 1. In the same source control panel, at the top - find and click the `Create Pull Request` button.
 2. Give your pull request a title and a description that explains what changes you made.
 3. Press the `Create` button.

-Congratulations!
-You have created a pull request.
+That's it!
 The maintainers of the repository will review your changes and approve them as soon as possible.
 After merging them into the main repository, your changes will be visible to everyone on the Discord server shortly.
+We appreciate the contribution.

 ## What resources can be added?